-- All others must have a current Membership card, Admission Ticket or Pay at the Gate (children five years and under are the only exception).
+- All others must have a current Membership card, Admission Ticket or Pay.

 - Vehicles transporting animals are to enter and exit at the 5th Concession Gate ‘F’ Only.
 Signage will be posted for at this entrance.
 Please refer to the map on the back of the prize book.

-- 4-H club members, junior exhibitors in the Junior Fair, School Fair exhibitors, Senior Citizens and Certified Visually Challenged are not required to pay an exhibitor fee when entering their respective sections.
+- 4-H club members, Junior Exhibitors in the Junior Fair, School Fair exhibitors, Senior Citizens and Certified Impaired are not required to pay an exhibitor fee when entering their respective sections.